Measuring Online Behavior Change with Observational Studies: a Review: Map of methods for the quantification of online behavior change

 \subsubsection{Executive summary}

-We found that 70\% of behavioral change studies explicitly mention a potential triggering event.
-The remaining 30\% of the research either focuses on broader topics around which behavioral change is explored, or analyses available data streams not connected to any specific topic.
-Half of the event-focused studies concentrate on behavioral shifts surrounding disease-related events, with a particular emphasis on COVID-19, which accounts for 96\% of these disease-related cases (Figure~\ref{fig:event_type}).
-Additionally, a substantial body of work investigates changes in relation to news events (16\%), political events (7\%), and policy introductions (6\%).
-Notably, 97\% of studies that consider an event as a catalyst for behavioral change examine events that are external relative to the behavior subject.
-Furthermore, 91\% of event-based studies derive the event directly from user-generated content (Figure~\ref{fig:event_tech}), typically in connection with known phenomena of interest occurring at a specific time.
+We found that 70\% of behavior change operationalization studies explicitly mention a potential triggering event for behavior change.
+The remaining 30\% of the research either focuses on broader topics around which behavior change is explored, or analyses available data streams not connected to any specific topic.
+Half of the event-focused studies concentrate on disease-related events, with a particular emphasis on COVID-19, which accounts for 96\% of these disease-related cases (cf. \Cref{tab:table_event_type} and \Cref{fig:event_type}).
+Additionally, a substantial body of work investigates shifts in relation to news events (16\%), political events (7\%), and policy introductions (6\%).
+Notably, 97\% of studies that consider an event as a catalyst for behavior change examine events that are external relative to the behavior-adopting subject.
+Furthermore, 91\% of event-based studies derive the event directly from user-generated content (cf. \Cref{tab:table_event_tech} and \Cref{fig:event_tech}), typically in connection with known phenomena of interest occurring at a specific time.